-The term ACL tears refers to the partial or complete tear to the ligament that connects the back of the femur to the front of the tibia within the stifle (the knee).
-This is incredibly painful for your pet, and will lead to immediate lameness of the affected leg.
+The term ACL tears refers to the partial or complete tear to your dog’s cruciate ligament that connects the back of the femur to the front of the tibia within the stifle (the knee).
+This is incredibly painful for your pet and will lead to immediate lameness of the affected leg.
 The majority of these cases have been caused by rotational activities (such as fetching) or from being overweight (as the joints are under more pressure when the body is carrying excess weight) or a combination of the two.

 A complete ACL tear can be diagnosed by simply testing for any movement of the tibia relative to the femur that should not occur.
 X-rays of the knees and hips are performed by many hospitals (often with the aid of anaesthetic) – however, we feel these are unnecessary in the vast majority of cases and will drastically increase the cost to the owners.

 Where there is no stifle instability and no pain in the back, hock or hip, then the problem generally lies within the stifle joint.
 These cases are usually on minor or partial ACL tears, and rest (either cage or tied up), weight loss where necessary, and walking, performed over two to four weeks, can lead to more than half of these never requiring surgery at all!